zaikio/zai-docs/docs/README.md

 tagline: >
   Welcome to the Zaikio developer hub.
-You'll find comprehensive guides and documentation to help you start working with Zaikio Directory as quickly as possible, as well as support if you get stuck.
+You'll find comprehensive guides and documentation to help you start working with Zaikio as quickly as possible, as well as support if you get stuck.
 Let's jump right in!
 features:
   -